nasa/cumulus/README.md

 ### Code Coverage

 Code coverage is checked using [nyc](https://github.com/istanbuljs/nyc).
-The CircleCI build tests coverage.
+The Travis CI build tests coverage.
 A summary can be viewed in the build output.
 Detailed code coverage in html can be found by going to the Artifacts tab and navigating to `index.html` in the coverage folder.
 Clicking on `index.html` will take you to an html page showing code coverage for each individual file.

 The `yarn test` command will output code coverage data for the entire Cumulus repository.
 To create an html report, run `nyc report --reporter html` and open the `index.html` file in the coverage folder.

 To run code coverage on an individual package during development, run `npm run test-coverage`.
 This will output the coverage in the terminal.
 An html report can be created using `nyc report --reporter html` as described above.

 ## Code quality checking